leekevinyg/edison/README.md

 # Tulip

-Voice activated web navigation extension for the Chrome browser.
-Note the project is still a work in progress, and is not yet available on the chrome store.
+Tulip is a voice activated web navigation extension for the Chrome browser.
+The project is still a work in progress, and is not yet available on the Chrome Store.

 - <a href="#Developing">Development Guide</a>
 - <a href="#Future">Improving Accessibility and Future Directions</a>